Active Termite Control technician

 How soon can you inspect?

 Call as soon as your contract is signed and tell me you're in a cooling-off period.
-I'll do my best to prioritise it.
+I'll try to get you in quickly.
 The earlier you book, the more time you've got to act on the report.

 Pest Controller